 Primarily focusing on well-child care, the resident provides care for periodic check-ups, sick visits, and follow-up care including chronic care.
 Each office has a social worker, nursing staff, phlebotomist and clerical staff to assist in patient care.

-Several times each year, residents attend 4-hour workshops on a primary care topic.
-This provides a venue for deeper learning about specific topics and hands-on experiences in areas such as asthma, parenting, refugee health and common outpatient problems.
+Several times each year, interns attend 4-hour workshops on a primary care topic.
+This provides a venue for deeper learning about specific topics and hands-on experiences in areas such as asthma, parenting, baby basics and immunizations.
+Senior residents meet several times each year with one of their primary care attendings as a small group to participate in case-based learning prior to the start of clinic.
+This allows for in depth discussion of a primary care case.

 Faculty or PL3s hold a primary care lecture session each week for interns and medical students.
 This provides a didactic learning environment for the interns while also providing an opportunity for teaching for our senior residents.